tannewt/wa-law.org/site/org/statewide_poverty_action_network/README.md

 ## [SB 5839](/bill/2023-24/sb/5839/) - Modifying the working families' tax credit by clarifying the refundable nature of the credit, the application requirements, and the eligibility verification process. 👍1

+## [SB 5863](/bill/2023-24/sb/5863/) - Prohibiting credit reporting on delinquent accounts that are designated to a person in a divorce. 👍1

 ## [SB 5943](/bill/2023-24/sb/5943/) - Resource data tool 👍1

 ## [SB 5961](/bill/2023-24/sb/5961/) - Residential tenants 👍1